workkkfor2012/gemini-coder/packages/website/docs/context.md

 - open editors
 - workspace tree
-- websites (usable with the web browser integration)
+- websites (managed by the web browser integration)

 To better understand the "weight" of each item the extension calculates approximate token count where each character is counted as 0.25 tokens.